 Calculations for Revenue Plans Created on Subscription Events

 This topic describes what happens when you clear the Create Revenue Elements for Subscription Revisions accounting preference.
-When you check the preference, the preferred value of the Create Revenue Plans On field, for all subscription items except usage items, is Revenue Arrangement Creation.
-For instructions on setting the preference and details about the checked preference, see Setting the Optional Accounting Preference for Advanced Revenue Management.
+When you check the preference, the Create Revenue Plans On field, the preferred value is Revenue Arrangement Creation for all subscription items except usage items.
+For setup instructions and more details, see Setting the Optional Accounting Preference for Advanced Revenue Management.

-After you set the Create Revenue Elements for Subscription Revisions preference, you cannot change it.
+After you set the Create Revenue Elements for Subscription Revisions preference, you can't change it.

-You can use the virtual plans to set your own dates when the subscription quantity or pricing changes.
-The revenue recognition plan can pick up any changes in virtual plans from the period in which they occur, rather than recalculating the entire subscription term.
-Individual subscription charges, start dates, and end dates for virtual plans align with the lines on the Charges subtab of the Billing Account page.
+You can use virtual plans to set custom dates for subscription quantity or pricing changes.
+The revenue recognition plan updates with changes to virtual plans from the period when they occur without recalculating the entire subscription term.
+Virtual plan details such as subscription charges, start dates, and end dates match the lines on the Billing Account page's Charges subtab.

-Due to differences in dates and amounts, the forecast and actual revenue plans may differ from each other at the line level.
-The following examples show the calculations for actual and forecast revenue plans created on subscription events for two revenue recognition methods.
+Because of differences in dates and amounts, the forecast and actual revenue plans may not match at the line level.
+The following examples show how actual and forecast revenue plans are calculated for subscription events using two revenue recognition methods:

-Do not use a custom revenue recognition method when the Create Revenue Plans On field is set to Subscription Events.
-This use case is not supported.
+Don't use a custom revenue recognition method when the Create Revenue Plans On field is set to Subscription Events.
+This use case isn't supported.

 -